• Skip to main content

 • 75 g unsalted butter melted

-• Heat the oven to 180C/350F/gas mark 4.
-With gloved hands, pick over the nettles and wash thoroughly.
-Discard the tougher stalks keeping only the leaves.
+1. Heat the oven to 180C/350F/gas mark 4.
+Pick over the nettles and wash thoroughly.
+Discard the tougher stalks.
 Bring a large pan of well-salted water to boiling point and throw in the nettle tops.
 Bring back to a boil, blanch for a couple of minutes, then drain in a colander.
 When the nettles are cool enough to handle, squeeze to extract as much water as possible, then chop finely.

 Category: Recipes, Wild Food RecipesTag: foraged food, nettles, vegetarian